syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/card/style.md

 ## To include heading image within the header

-Use the following CSS to Include heading image within the header.
+Use the following CSS to include heading image within the header.

 ```css
 .e-card .e-card-header .e-card-header-image  {